Zhengde Emperor Zhu Houzhao — A Controversial Monarch with Deviant Behaviors and Exceptional Achievements

 The Frequently Absent Zhengde Emperor

-As a teenager monarch, Zhengde Emperor spent lots of time playing different types of games, supported by eunuchs around him.
+As a teenage monarch, Zhengde Emperor spent lots of time playing different types of games, supported by eunuchs around him.

 He listened to his eunuchs' suggestions and dismissed some intelligent ministers that his father left to him, only because they frequently suggested him to stop having fun and pay more attention to politics.